What is National Insurance?

 You can see how voluntary contributions work in the example Roger.

-You can pay Class 3 NIC for the current year by monthly Direct Debit or by quarterly payment request.
+You can pay Class 3 NIC for the current year by monthly Direct Debit or by quarterly payment.
 You can pay contributions for previous years in a lump sum.

-There is more information on Class 3 NIC and how to pay on the GOV.UK website.
+There is more information on Class 3 NIC and how to pay on GOV.UK.

 You pay Class 4 National Insurance contributions (NIC) if you are self-employed.
 You pay them in addition to Class 2 NIC, but Class 4 NIC do not count towards any state benefits.